7 Things to Consider Before Buying Home Insurance

 Be transparent with your insurance company.
 Let them know about major changes you’ve made or are planning to make–renovations, leasing, or even paying off part of your mortgage–especially if they change your home’s risk profile and value.
 Giving more detail actually provides better protection for your home by keeping your replacement costs up-to-date and can even speed up the claims process following a loss.

 Plus, some companies offer credits or rebates for upgrades to plumbing, electric, heat, roof, and even security.
 Provide proof (pictures and/or receipts) and your provider might significantly lower your insurance premiums.
-You might not get a crazy discount every time, but with insurance rates consistently increasing, any price reductions are worth it.
+You might not get a crazy discount every time, but any price reductions are worth it.

 7. See what your broker has to say.